 We met after Tim was approached by the Mansion on Turtle Creek to become the Chef de Cuisine under their newly hired Executive Chef John Tesar.
 During Tim’s time at The Mansion, the hotel was able to regain its fifth star from the Dallas Morning News.

 For many years Tim’s career focused on high-end fine dining.
 His journey began at the age of 14 with his first job bussing tables and all-purpose kitchen aid.
 By 17, he enrolled in Johnson & Wales University Culinary Program mastering the rigorous building blocks of classic techniques.
-Other influences include Pan-Asian from Jonathan Eismann’s Pacific Time and THOM restaurants, Bond Street under acclaimed sushi Chef Hiroshi Nakahara, and the founding father of Modern Texas Cuisine, Stephen Pyles.
+Other influences include Pan-Asian from Jonathan Eismann’s Pacific Time and THOM restaurants, Bond Street under acclaimed sushi Chef Hiroshi Nakahara, and the founding father of Modern Texas Cuisine, Stephan Pyles.

 about J.L.
 Muldoon!
 July Fourth, 2009 it was time to make a move and dial things back.
 To remember what he loved about cooking and food.
 The culinary world will never know how close it was to losing him during this time in his journey.